 - Patients with history of hypersensitivity to conductive hydrogel are not eligible

-Additional locations may be listed on ClinicalTrials.gov for NCT03033992.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT03033992.

 Locations matching your search criteria